deiucanta/laravel-smart/README.md

 ## Idea

-If you define the fields in the model you can get
+If you define the fields in the model, you can get:

 - **automatic migrations**
 - automatic validation on `save()`